ajsmth/react-native-pager/README.md

-onChange?: (nextIndex: number) => void; - active screen changed initialIndex?: number; - initial active screen springConfig?: Partial<SpringConfig> - configuration for spring transitions on swipe / snap pageInterpolation?: ViewStyle - see below - configuration for individual page transforms panProps?: Partial<GestureHandlerProperties> - configuration for <PanGestureHandler />
+onChange?: (nextIndex: number) => void; - active screen changed initialIndex?: number; - initial active screen springConfig?: Partial<SpringConfig> - configuration for spring transitions on swipe / snap pageInterpolation?: iPageInterpolation - see below - configuration for individual page transforms panProps?: Partial<GestureHandlerProperties> - configuration for <PanGestureHandler />
 pageSize?: number; - percentage (0 - 1), how far should it page on index change threshold?: number; - percentage (0 - 1), how far should the user drag before snapping to next / prev